Best Food Sources for Every Vitamin and Mineral

 Sardines with bones (382 mg/100g) | Milk (113 mg/100g) | Kale (135 mg/100g) | Bok choy (105 mg/100g) | Almonds (264 mg/100g)

-Here's the nuance: Vitamin D is required for calcium absorption.
-You can eat all the calcium you want, but without sufficient Vitamin D, your body can't use it.
-They work together.
-If you're supplementing calcium, take it with a Vitamin D source.
-A serving of sardines covers both calcium and offers some Vitamin D.
+Here's the nuance that most people miss: Vitamin D is required for calcium absorption.
+You can eat all the calcium you want, but without enough Vitamin D, your body can't use it.
+They're a team.
+If you supplement calcium, take it alongside a Vitamin D source.
+A serving of sardines happens to cover both, which is why they're such a good deal nutritionally.

 Magnesium: The Relaxation Mineral

 Magnesium regulates muscle function, energy production, and nervous system calm.
-It's present in many foods, but certain sources are exceptionally concentrated.
-Pumpkin seeds are nature's magnesium bomb—a quarter-cup serving provides about 185 mg (nearly half your daily need).
+It's in a lot of foods, but some sources are far more concentrated than others.
+Pumpkin seeds are a magnesium bomb—a quarter-cup serving provides about 185 mg, nearly half your daily need.

 Top Magnesium Sources: